evanx/webserva/README.md

 #### Overview

-WebServa is a provider of serverless "keyspaces" we might be described as "web databases."
+WebServa is a provider of serverless "keyspaces," hyped as "web databases."
 It is cloud resource intended for web apps, mobile and IoT devices.
 Technically speaking, it offers a client-authenticated HTTPS API with a subset of Redis commands for accessing virtual Redis servers.
 See http://redis.io.
 It is essentially an deployment of Nginx and Redis integrated via our Node server for multi-tenancy and access control:
 - Private access is via HTTPS using self-signed client certs e.g. generated with `openssl`